fossabot/loadlify/README.md

 # Loadlify

-Fully customizable and simpe loader for web assets.
+Fully customizable and simpe loader for web assets with support for ES6 modules

 ## Basic usage